adioshun/gitBook_DeepDrive/papervoxnet.md

 제안 방식 : extract features and classify objects from the `raw volumetric data`.

-* Our volumetric representation is also richer than point clouds, as it distinguishes free space
+* Our volumetric representation is also** richer than point clouds**, as it distinguishes free space
   from unknown space.

 * In addition, features based on point clouds often require spatial neighborhood queries, which can quickly become intractable\(고치기 어려운\) with large numbers of points.